National Regulations Governing SDSs/MSDSs:

 United Kingdom is a member of the European Union and as such is bound by EU regulations.
 For pure substances, UK Safety Data Sheets (SDSs) must be compliant with the EU’s GHS based CLP-regulation No. 1272/2008 – SDSs authored to be compliant with Directive 67/548/EEC have expired.
-For mixtures, SDSs can be compliant with either 1272/2008 or with the previous Directive 1999/45/EC.
+For mixtures, SDSs must be compliant with 1272/2008.

 The UK is split into four regions (England, Northern Ireland, Scotland, and Wales) each with their own procedures for environmental protection and enacting EU chemical legislation.
 For information on policy from Northern Ireland and Scotland please refer to their Environmental Guidance for Your Business Page.
 For England information, support and compliance please refer here.
 For Wales please refer here.
 For the UK in general please refer to the Environment Agency page.